-Project: Non-funded Project › Projects
+Project: Non-funded Project › Research

 25/03/13 → …

 Erving Goffman’s Stigma: Notes on the Management of Spoiled Identity (1964) transformed scholarly and wider public understandings of how stigma impacts upon well-being, social relations and community cohesion.
 Goffman made two central claims: 1) stigma is not an essential quality of a person or thing but rather describes a ‘special kind of relationship between attribute and stereotype’ (Goffman, 1963:4); and 2) individuals manage the shame of stigma by employing strategies of passing, concealment and refusal.
-Goffman’s work has been pivotal in the development practical initiatives designed to combat social stigma, for example in programmes designed to reduce the social stigma of conditions such as HIV and Aids, and in the area of mental health and disability policy development and activism.
-Indeed, in the fifty years since Stigma was published, social and political movements, such as the disability rights movement, have radically transformed public perceptions and understandings of what might have been considered ‘deviant’ or ‘marked’ bodies and behaviours.
+Goffman’s work has been pivotal in the development of practical initiatives designed to combat social stigma, for example in programmes designed to reduce the social stigma of conditions such as HIV and Aids, and in the area of mental health and disability.
+Indeed, in the fifty years since Stigma was published, social and political movements, such as the disability rights movement, have radically transformed public perceptions and understandings of what might once have been considered ‘deviant’ bodies and behaviours.
 However, despite these sometimes successful practical applications of Goffman’s work, it is striking how little our theoretical understandings of stigmatisation have developed in the intervening 50 years.
 The centrality of stigma in producing economic and social inequalities has been obscured ‘because bodies of research pertaining to specific stigmatized statuses have generally developed in separate domains’ (Hatzenbuehler, 2013).
 In short, stigma is widely accepted to be a major factor in determining life chances, yet research on stigma is fragmented and dispersed across academic disciplines.

-Existing empirical research demonstrates that the social dimensions of poverty are as significant as economic hardship.
-Economist Amartya Sen, for example, has developed rich and detailed understanding of the disabling effects of poverty shame.
-‘The Stigma Doctrine’ will bring this work into dialogue with recent psychosocial research on the politics of affect and emotion.
-It will also examine existing empirical research on poverty and shame, including the findings of the Oxford University project, ‘Shame, social exclusion and the effectiveness of anti-poverty programmes’ (ESRC-DFID 2010-2012).
-However, what distinguishes ‘The Stigma Doctrine’ from existing research is its explicit focus on stigmatization as a central dimension of neoliberal state-crafting.
+Existing empirical research demonstrates that the social dimensions of poverty are as damaging as economic hardship.
+Economist Amartya Sen, for example, has developed a rich and detailed understanding of the disabling effects of ‘poverty shame’.
+The Sociology of Stigma will examine existing empirical research on poverty and shame, including the findings of the Oxford University project, ‘Shame, social exclusion and the effectiveness of anti-poverty programmes’ (ESRC-DFID 2010-2012).
+However, what distinguishes The Sociology of Stigma from existing research is its explicit focus on stigmatization as a central dimension of neoliberal state-crafting.

-This project aims to develop a better understanding the production of stigma in relationship to the prevailing ‘post-welfare consensus’(Peck 2010).
-Indeed, one area I want to examine in this project is whether stigmatization is designed into policy, as, for example, a technology of social control which ‘nudge’ citizens into behaviours desired by the state.
+In particular, this project aims to develop a better understanding the role of stigma in effecting a ‘postwelfare consensus’(Peck 2010).
+One area The Sociology of Stigma will focus on is the extent to which stigmatization is designed into policy, as, for example, a technology of social control which ‘nudge’ citizens into behaviours desired by the state.
 The ‘behaviourist turn’ in policy formation, and the accompanying intensive social, political and media focus on ‘behaviourally recalcitrant’ social groups, has not been researched from the perspective of stigma.
-‘The Stigma Doctrine’ will offer an important critical analysis of ‘behaviour change’ approaches to policy design and the emergence of what has been coined ‘neuroliberal’ forms of governmentality (see Rhys Jones et al 2013, and Lynne Friedli’s work in this area).
+The Sociology of Stigma will offer an important critical analysis of ‘behaviour change’ approaches to policy design and the emergence of what has been coined ‘neuroliberal’ forms of governmentality (see Rhys Jones et al 2013).

 Activity: Conference participation › Participation in conference